 8. Biodegradable Sauce Cups & Lids

-Small but essential, sauce and dressing cups are often overlooked—but in 2025, even these go green.
-Available in 2oz to 4oz sizes, these are ideal for sides, dips, or condiments.
+Small but essential, sauce and dressing cups are often overlooked—but in 2026, even these small packaging items are becoming part of the sustainability upgrade.
+Available in 2oz to 4oz sizes, they are ideal for sides, dips, sauces, condiments, and sample portions.

 Material: Bagasse, PLA-coated paper, or clear PLA